Hashtag Web3 Logo

 Understanding Annual Percentage Yield in Crypto

 APY is a crucial metric in DeFi, but what does it really mean?
-This guide breaks down Annual Percentage Yield, how it differs from APR, and how to evaluate high-yield opportunities.
+This guide breaks down Annual Percentage Yield, how it differs from APR, and how to.

 Understanding Annual Percentage Yield in Crypto - Hashtag Web3 article cover